Mage's Kentucky Derby Win: A salve for horse racing's wounds

 Writ much larger, it had been a week in which racing either drifted ever closer to irrelevance and possibly extinction, or just maybe took steps to save itself.
 A week in which Churchill Downs and the Kentucky Horse Racing Commission took aggressive measures to potentially reduce the possibility of further tragedy (and also, not coincidentally, for Churchill to protect its bottom line, because all major sports are businesses, first).

 Perhaps those measures helped in some way, or perhaps we won’t know for months or years, because the reclamation of racing is a long game.
-But as darkness stretched across Churchill Saturday night, it was the remarkable – and reliable – restorative power of racing itself, and against much longer odds than 15-1, that breathed life into a battered game.
+But as darkness stretched across Churchill Saturday night, it was the reliable – and yet ever more fragile – restorative power of racing itself, and against much longer odds than 15-1, that breathed life into a battered game.
 It was a talented but lightly raced horse that stood beneath the blanket of roses, a melting pot of Kentucky, Venezuela and Florida, and other places, too; of a trainer with little Derby experience and a jockey with mountains of it.
 Of a stretch run into history.

 It was a bouncing, swaying crowd of owners and micro-owners surrounding Mage’s 66-year-old Venezuelan trainer, Gustavo Delgado, who came to the United States nine years ago, chanting deliriously: Gu-STA-vo!
 Gu-STA-vo!
 Gu-STA-vo!
 And Delgado, rocking an audacious white suit, but humbled by the moment, saying, “I’m very happy, very happy… for Mage, for my owners, for my family…” and then blowing a kiss in their direction, before adding, “I love you,” and then, as if delighted and embarrassed in one sentence, “My apologies… because my English is not very good.”
 (There is a vital Venezuelan chapter in Derby history; in 1971, Canonero II came to the Derby from Venezuela and won, and then won the Preakness, and fell short in the Belmont in front of a massive crowd.
 Delgado’s assistant is his son, Gustavo Delgado, Jr., who said, “My dad grew up in the generation that was talking about that.
 He always felt like he could accomplish that.”)

-(One other piece of history: 50 years on from Secretariat’s Triple Crown, Mage was stabled in the same barn, and stall, as Big Red.
+(One other piece of history: 50 years on from Secretariat’s Triple Crown, Mage was stabled in the same barn as Big Red.
 A slice of good karma.)

 It was 45-year-old jockey Javier Castellano, also born in Venezuela, one of the most respected riders in the U.S. for more than two decades, with a leg up on 2004 Breeders’ Cup Classic winner Ghostzapper and 2006 Preakness winner Bernardini, finally winning the Derby in his 16th try, never having finished better than third, and with a professional and patient ride that might have unnerved a rider with fewer miles on his saddle.
 “Sometimes you feel embarrassed a little bit when you’ve been trying so many times, and you don’t see the results,” he said.
 “Sometimes you go down a little bit.
 But I never give up.”
 His children surrounded him as he spoke.
 “It’s amazing when somebody believes in you and they trust you, and they put it in your hand…”